oroinc/documentation/backend/entities/create-entities.rst

         }
     }

+.. note:: Entity metadata in the PHP entity classes (annotations) should match exactly what the schema migration is doing.
+If you create a migration that modifies the type, length or another property of an existing entity field, please remember to make the same change in the PHP entity class annotations.

 You can modify the database using the interface the Doctrine DBAL offers with its ``Schema`` class, and you can also execute queries directly using the ``QueryBag``, if necessary.

 Queries executed using the QueryBag, are divided into two groups: use the :method:`Oro\\Bundle\\MigrationBundle\\Migration\\QueryBag::addPreQuery`  to add a query that is executed before the schema changes from the migration class are performed.
 Queries scheduled with the :method:`Oro\\Bundle\\MigrationBundle\\Migration\\QueryBag::addPostQuery` method are executed after the schema is modified.